TheSpiritMan/DevOps-Tools/02 Ansible/Lab2 - Playbooks and Templates/README.md

 ## Playbook
 - Using `ad-hoc` command for a small task is easy.
 But using it for multiple tasks is not easy.
-- So Ansible makes a use of playbook which simply is a [YAML]() script containing multiple tasks.
+- So Ansible makes a use of playbook which simply is a [YAML](https://www.cloudbees.com/blog/yaml-tutorial-everything-you-need-get-started) script containing multiple tasks.
-- Playbook for this Lab2 can be found in [playbook.yml]() file.
+- Playbook for this Lab2 can be found in [playbooks](https://github.com/TheSpiritMan/DevOps-Practice/tree/main/02%20Ansible/Lab2%20-%20Playbooks%20and%20Templates/playbooks) folder.
-- In `playbook.yml` file, there are 2 hosts: `webservers` and `databases`.
+- In playbook files, there are 2 hosts: `webservers` and `databases`.
-- Everything can be easily understood except `template`,`notify` and `handlers`.
+- Everything can be easily understood except `template`, `notify` and `handlers`.

 ### Template
 - Template such as Ninja which file extension is `.j2` can be used for a ansible task.
 - Two templates are used in this Lab.
-They can be found inside [templates]() folder.
+They can be found inside [templates](https://github.com/TheSpiritMan/DevOps-Practice/tree/main/02%20Ansible/Lab2%20-%20Playbooks%20and%20Templates/templates) folder.
 - Template includes two key-value pairs.
 They are `src` for source and `dest` for destination.

 ### Notify